A Synonymous Variational Perspective on the Rate-Distortion-Perception Tradeoff: Tight-Bound Characterization and Jensen-Limit Synonymous RDP Relaxation

 As described in Section~\ref{SectionIV}, the synonymous likelihood $p_{\boldsymbol{\theta}}(\boldsymbol{\mathcal{X}} | \breve{\boldsymbol{y}}_s)$ cannot be computed directly, but it appears as a reconstruction term in the loss function for synonymous mapping optimization.
 Therefore, how to properly model, compute, and optimize the synonymous likelihood constitutes a key challenge in implementing the theory and methods of synonymous source coding.

-However, when we further incorporate the theoretical assumption that perceptually similar signals can be continuously transformed into one another into the analysis of the synonymous likelihood term, we find that there exists a \textbf{synonymity–perception consistency principle} between the semantic and syntactic levels, which states that \textbf{the optimal identification of semantic information at the semantic level is theoretically consistent with perceptual optimization at the syntactic level}.
+However, when we further incorporate the theoretical assumption that perceptually similar signals can be continuously transformed into one another into the analysis of the synonymous likelihood term, we find that there exists a \textbf{synonymity-perception consistency principle} between the semantic and syntactic levels, which states that \textbf{the optimal identification of semantic information at the semantic level is theoretically consistent with perceptual optimization at the syntactic level}.

-The validity of this synonymity-perception consistency principle provides the foundation for establishing the theoretical limits of the synonymous codec in this work.
-To this end, this section further develops the theoretical analysis based on the synonymous likelihood term.
-We first present the following lemma:
+The validity of this synonymity-perception consistency principle provides the foundation for { deriving the tight-bound synonymous source coding rate characterization} in this work. { Before presenting the main lemma, we first introduce the following parameterized relaxation tool.